Is It Safe to Vape While on Birth Control?

 Marijuana and birth control

+So, what's the final word on vaping and birth control?
 Whether you vape nicotine or marijuana, it’s important that you speak honestly with your doctor about your smoking habits.
 This allows them to determine your risk so that you can be safely prescribed.

 Regardless of your smoking habits, you can use SimpleHealth to get a birth control prescription online.
 Share your health history and preferences in our doctor-designed consultation, and then a doctor will review and prescribe a birth control method that is safe and effective for you.
 The best part?
 Your birth control will be regularly shipped to your door, for free.